 “What?!?!?
 Are you C-R-A-Z-Y?
 This is the worst class EVER!”
 Have you ever asked students to write an essay in May?
 If so, you might have heard something along these lines gush from their mouths.
-Even the most popular teachers in a school experience pushback from students when they are asked to do something that requires as much effort as writing an essay during the last month of attendance.
+Even the most popular teachers in a school experience pushback from students when they are asked to do something that requires as much brainpower as writing an essay during the last month of attendance.
 Finals are in sight, and even better, summer is so close they can smell it.

 The truth is, teachers don’t want to be bogged down with huge research papers in May, either.
 We want to be outside enjoying the fresh air and freedom just as much as our students.
 I always make it a point to collect the last research paper of the year in April so that I’m free of that burden by May.
-Still, students (and especially teenagers who will be attending college in the future) need to continue honing their writing skills through the end of the year, which begs the question: How can teachers encourage meaningful end-of-the-year writing assignments without punishing both themselves and their students?
+Still, students (and especially teenagers who will be attending college in the future) need to continue honing their writing skills through the end of the year, which begs the question: How can teachers encourage meaningful end-of-the-year writing assignments without overloading both themselves and their students?